fleischr/CarbonEmissionsNFTDesign/README.md

 ## Alternate representations

-Every emissions NFT have alternate verifiable representations as decentralized id (DID) documents and zero knowledge proofs
+Every emissions NFT have alternate verifiable representations as verifiable credential (VC) documents and zero knowledge proofs

-The emissions NFT shall provide functions that offer on-chain verifiability for the DID documents and zero knowledge proofs
+The emissions NFT shall provide functions that offer on-chain verifiability for the VC documents and zero knowledge proofs

 Alternate representations may offer additional data characteristics not represented in the NFT itself